Regional accreditation: the highest form of accreditation

-- NCATE accredited.
-The Teachers College at Western Governors University (WGU Indiana's parent institution) is accredited by the National Council for the Accreditation of Teacher Education.
-Therefore, WGU Indiana offers NCATE-accredited teaching degree programs.
+The Teachers College at Western Governors University (WGU Indiana's parent institution) is accredited by the National Council for the Accreditation of Teacher Education (NCATE).
 NCATE is the premier specialized accrediting body for teacher preparation and is recognized by the U.S. Department of Education.

-- CAHIIM accredited.
-WGU Indiana’s Health Informatics program is now accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+WGU’s Health Information Management program is now accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).